juristr/angular-testing-recipes/README.md

     _Learn how to mock external dependencies, such as use the `MockBackend` provided by Angular to respond to http calls._
 1. [**Custom Matchers and Utilities**](./app/utils)
     - [Create your own custom Jasmine matchers](./app/utils/custom-matchers.ts)

+## Run them yourself

+If you want to run the example locally,

+1. clone this repository
+1. Run `npm install`
+1. Run `npm test` to execute all the tests

+By running `npm run test.watch` you can run the tests in watch mode which is particularly useful during development.

 ## Contribute